ajkourabi/RGB-Mixer-ASIC/README.md

+# Goal

+My goal was to design a chip from scratch.
+To achieve that, I had to learn about the process from the start, beginning with learning Verilog.
+After some sample projects, I designed an **RGB Mixer** in Verilog.
+Using OpenLane, I turned that into a chip.

+I also completed several other smaller projects to get to creating this larger more involved project.

+## Final Product

+The final product is an **RGB LED Mixer ASIC**.
+I described the base functionality in Verilog, and using OpenLane's RTL to ASIC workflow, took the design through the chip desing process.
+The mixer is made of three parts:

+1. PWM Driver, built from scratch
+2. Digital Rotary Encoder, built from scratch
+3. LED-Driver that combines these modules to power 3 LEDs.

+> The flow of taking the Verilog code into a chip is completely outlined and annotated in a Jupyer Notebook I made.
+You can find it [here](chip design flow.ipynb). chip design flow.ipynb

+## Past Projects

 I am learning verilog.
 My goal is to explore the entire chip desing process from writing the verilog code to doing the layout.
 I started with writing verilog programs, like an ALU and a Systolic Array.
 My next goal is to take a program, like an RGB mixer, all the way through the chip design process.

 Here are my projects so far: